 Near the top of the strain detail page of each cell line is a green “copy citation” button; click this button and paste the strain-specific citation where needed.
 This citation includes the strain name, RRID, repository, and donating party.

-Please contact us at firstname.lastname@example.org for any questions regarding acknowledgement for MMRRC strains.
+Don’t hesitate to get in touch with us at firstname.lastname@example.org for any questions regarding acknowledgment for MMRRC strains.
 We also encourage you to contact us when you have published using an MMRRC strain.

-Can I send mice that I made from MMRRC sperm or embryos to another organization?
+Can I send mice I made from MMRRC sperm or embryos to another organization?

-In general, MMRRC policy prevents an original recipient of MMRRC materials (e.g., ES cells, chimera, or germline-confirmed mice) to send or share that material with another (third party) investigator (“third party transfer”).
+In general, MMRRC policy prevents an original recipient of MMRRC materials (e.g., ES cells, chimera, or germline-confirmed mice) from sending or sharing that material with another (third party) investigator (“third party transfer”).
 Please see the MMRRC’s Third Party Transfers policy for more information.

 How do I obtain assistance with biological, husbandry, breeding, or genotyping questions for a particular strain?